According to Newton's First Law, what will happen to an objec... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's First Law, what will happen to an object at rest if balanced forces continue to act upon it?
+According to Newton's First Law, what will happen to an object in motion if no unbalanced force acts on it?

 Watch next